Sub-desk · Free for students

 Limited free use

-The paid version ($9.99/mo with student discounts) is the best tool for structured Summary Flashcards.
-Free tier gives you a taste of the format.
-Worth paying for dissertation work.
+The paid version ($9.99/mo with student discounts) is the best for structured Summary Flashcards.
+Free tier gives you a taste.

 Claude.ai free